 What I hate the most about public speaking

 You know what I hate MOST about public speaking?

 The anticipation has always been the worse thing.
 It’s worse than the actual speaking itself.
-That’s why if I’m ever forced to ‘go around the room’ or to give a presentation/speech or anything else where I have to stand up in front of a group of strangers, I prefer to go first and get it over and done with.
+That’s why if I’m ever forced to “go around the room” or to give a presentation or a speech or anything else where I have to stand up in front of a group of strangers, I prefer to go first and get it over and done with.
 Until that moment it’s impossible for me to chill.
 I can’t relax.
 The anticipation kills me.

 The anticipation has always killed me.
 At school I remember feeling anxious the moment the teacher told us that we had to give a speech in 6 weeks time.
 I would immediately start counting down the days from the moment the teacher told us the ‘bad news’ until the ‘big day’ arrived, and I would try to come up with a plan to be ‘sick’ that day or to somehow bribe the teacher to get out of it.

 Even as an adult in my 20s when I knew I had to give a speech that day, I would think about it as soon as I woke up, as I had my shower, ate my breakfast, brushed my teeth, got dressed, went to work and as I arrived at the place I would be speaking at.
 I couldn’t relax until I was done.
 All I could think about was my speech.

 PUBLIC SPEAKING IS THE NUMBER ONE FEAR IN THE WORLD!

 Jerry Seinfeld makes a funny observation about it:

 “There are only two types of speakers in the world: